Abdominoplasty

 High Lateral Tension Abdominoplasty

 In the early 1990s a newer method, the High Lateral Tension Abdominoplasty, was introduced.
 Dr. Samuels pursued additional training to learn this technique and now uses it for most patients who require standard abdominoplasty.
-This incision is made low in the abdomen where a C-section scar is located.
-It’s a little longer than a C-section scar but curves up toward the hip bone to allow patients to wear higher French-cut bathing suit styles.
-More skin tightening is achieved in the front and waist areas of the tummy and in the upper thigh areas.
 Also, more liposuction is possible in the front and back of the waist than with the older method.
 The procedure is very popular in Dr. Samuels’ practice, as she is one of the only surgeons in the area who offers this technique.
 High Lateral Tension Abdominoplasty makes body contouring of the entire trunk now possible in a single procedure.

 Abdominoplasty usually takes four to six hours, depending on the extent of work required.
 The additional time is due to the amount of sculpting that Dr. Samuels is able to perform with liposuction.